ginabeki/awesome-books-es6/README.md

 # awesome-books
-In this project, I restructured the Awesome books app code.
+In this project, I refactored the Awesome books app code.
 The goal is to make it more organized by using modules.
 My ES6 knowledge was also put to test.
 ## Screenshot of the project

 [![bg.png](https://i.postimg.cc/C5dSR6YS/bg.png)](https://postimg.cc/rR6vbjKP)